Work Environment

 The Investigative person will usually find a particular area of science to be of interest.
 They are inclined toward intellectual and analytical activities and enjoy observation and theory.
 They may prefer thought to action, and enjoy the challenge of solving problems with sophiscticated technology.
 These types prefer mentally stimulating environments and often pay close attention to developments in their chosen field.

-Entry - FX Artist
+Entry / Progression - FX Artist

-An FX Artist for animation production is someone with an excellent knowledge of 3D and compositing software as well as the application of 3D effects such as Particles, fluids, collision dynamics and compositing.
+An FX Artist for animation production is someone with an excellent knowledge of 3D and compositing software as well as the application of 3D effects such as particles, fluids, collision dynamics and compositing.

 The FX artist ensure that all shots are complete, FX are optimised and organised so that they are ready for use in production.
 The FX artist also creates any necessary documentation for the overseas lighting launch for the production.